-6.2.4.
-The Director may allow bids by facsimile machine electronic transmission is defined in West Virginia Code §5A-1-1(6).
-Bids by electronic transmission facsimile transmission must be received by the Purchasing Division and the State Auditor prior to the bid opening date and time (transmission completed).
-A vendor choosing to submit a bid or a written change to a bid by electronic transmission facsimile machine accepts full responsibility for transmission and receipt of the bid or written change to a bid.
-The State accepts no responsibility for the unsuccessful and/or incomplete transmission of bids by electronic transmission facsimile machine.
-An original document and a copy of a bid that is initially sent by facsimile transmission shall be sent to the Purchasing Division and State Auditor, respectively, within two (2) working days of the bid opening date.
-Any vendor submitting bids via facsimile, shall be aware that bids sent in such manner may not be sealed until receipt by the Purchasing Division.
-The Purchasing Division makes no guarantee of confidentiality and accepts no responsibility for completeness of bid or transmission.

-6.2.5.
-Copies of bids may be open for public inspection in the office of the State Auditor Purchasing Division at any time after the completion of the public bid opening.
-No original bid shall leave the presence of a purchasing division representative.
+- 6.2.4.
+The Director may allow bids by electronic transmission as defined in West Virginia Code §5A-1-1(6).
+Bids by electronic transmission must be received by the Purchasing Division prior to the bid opening date and time (transmission completed).
+A vendor choosing to submit a bid or a written change to a bid by electronic transmission accepts full responsibility for transmission and receipt of the bid or written change to a bid.
+The State accepts no responsibility for the unsuccessful and/or incomplete transmission of bids by electronic transmission.
+Bids submitted via facsimile may not be sealed until receipt by the Purchasing Division.
+The Purchasing Division makes no guarantee of confidentiality and accepts no responsibility for completeness of bids or transmission. - 6.2.5.
+Copies of bids may be open for public inspection in the office of the Purchasing Division at any time after the completion of the public bid opening.
+No original bid shall be removed from the presence of a purchasing division representative.
 The Director may prescribe policies to include scanning, copying or other methods of assuring public access.
-The files of the Purchasing Division and State Auditor are open for public inspection after the award has been made.

-6.2.6.
-A bidder may make a written change of to a sealed bid before the bid opening.
-A bidder shall submit written changes in writing or by electronic transmission to the Purchasing Division and be received by the Purchasing Division and State Auditor prior to the date and time of the bid opening.
-A bidder shall make changes by facsimile machine or other electronic transmission in the manner provided in Subdivision 6.2.4 of this rule.

-6.2.7.
-The Director may reject an erroneous bid after the bid opening if all of the following conditions exist: (1) An error was made; (2) The error materially affected the bid; (3) Rejection of the bid would not cause a hardship on the State spending unit involved, other than losing an opportunity to receive commodities and/or printing commodities, services or printing at a reduced cost; and (4) Enforcement of the part of the bid in error would be unconscionable.
-In order for the Director to reject a bid, the public file shall contain documented evidence that all of the conditions set forth in this subdivision exist.
+The files of the Purchasing Division are open for public inspection after the award has been made. - 6.2.6.
+A bidder may make a change to a sealed bid before the bid opening.
+A bidder shall submit changes in writing or by electronic transmission to the Purchasing Division and be received by the Purchasing Division prior to the date and time of the bid opening.
+A bidder shall make changes by facsimile machine or other electronic transmission in the manner provided in Subdivision 6.2.4 of this rule. - 6.2.7.
+The Director may reject an erroneous bid after the bid opening if all of the following conditions exist: (1) An error was made; (2) The error materially affected the bid; (3) Rejection of the bid would not cause a hardship on the State spending unit involved, other than losing an opportunity to receive commodities, services or printing at a reduced cost; and (4) Enforcement of the part of the bid in error would be unconscionable.
+In order for the Director to reject a bid, the public file shall contain documented evidence that all of the conditions set forth in this subdivision exist. - 6.2.8.

-6.2.8.
 A bidder may make a price adjustment on any purchase order if specific provisions for price adjustments have been incorporated in the RFQ and purchase order.
 A bidder shall make a request for price adjustment in accordance with the specific terms and conditions of the individual purchase order.
 In the event no provision for price adjustment has been made, discretion to grant a price adjustment rests with the Director.
 The Director shall consult with spending units on contracts issued exclusively for the spending unit.